Copyleaks/plagiarism-report/README.md

 ```
 Implement the host AngularJs application that will contain the report directive.
 <br/>
-The host initializes and comunicates with the report by dependency injecting the `reportServiceListener` service into one of its components.
+The host initializes and communicates with the report by dependency injecting the `reportServiceListener` service into one of its components.
 <br/>
 The `reportServiceListener` exposes the following constant:
 * `reportTypes` - used to communicate report type changes to report.